norlab-ulaval/BorealHDR/README.md

 We provide a compressed version of the dataset in the following tables.
 In this version, the images still have a depth of 12-bits, but they have been compressed to reduce the overall size of the dataset.

 Once you downloaded a trajectory, you will have to decompress it before using it with the emulator.
-You may have to copy-paste the link if directly clicking on 'Download' did not work.
+You may have to copy-paste the link if directly clicking on `Download` did not work.

 -------------------------------------------------------------